JacobPaxton/data_science_notes/notes_v2.md

     * After plotting, we look for monotonicity and change rate to determine the correlation coefficient
 ### Regression Strategy
 0. Prepare data; if there's decision ambiguity, leave it for exploration
-1. One-hot-encode categorical features
+1. One-hot-encode or label-encode categorical features (convert categorical data to numerical)
-2. Create a correlation crosstab
+2. Create a correlation crosstab (ex: df.corr()) to see what features correlate with target
 3. Eliminate features that do not strongly correlate with the target
-    * *Also eliminate features that strongly >80% with other features*
+    * *Also eliminate features that strongly >80% with other features*, due to features-learning-features issues
 4. Visualize each feature against the target using scatterplots
     * Eliminate outliers- regression is highly sensitive to them
 5. Understand each relationship with the target- is it linear?
 Polynomial?
 Monotonic?
 Polytonic?